 It is also recommended you complete a COVID-19 risk assessment by following the directions in the British Columbia Centre for Disease Control guidance document.

 - Protecting Industrial Camp Workers, Contractors, and Employers Working in the Agricultural, Forestry, and Natural Resource Sectors During the COVID-19 Pandemic (PDF, 653KB)

-The order requires all agriculture and aquaculture employers that provide worker accommodations to schedule an inspection of the accommodation site, the worksite, and any vehicles that will be used by employees.
+The order requires all agriculture and seafood employers that provide worker housing to schedule an inspection of the housing site, the worksite, and any vehicles that will be used by employees.

 If you employ Temporary Foreign Workers (TFW) and have already completed a site inspection, you do not require a second inspection unless:

-- You are planning to use accommodation sites that have never had an inspection
+- You are planning to use housing sites that have never had an inspection,

 Before scheduling a site inspection, complete your IPC protocol and have it on hand.
 The site inspection application must be received prior to work commencing.

 This process takes 30 minutes to complete.

 Domestic farm workers

 You will be contacted by the inspection team.